Information-based measure of nonlocality: Computation of nonlocal capacity as a convex optimization problem

 The set $\cal V$ is surely non-empty.
-A function in ${\cal V}$ is $\rho(r\,{\bf s}|a)=P(s_1|r\,a\,b=1)\times \dots\times P(s_M|r\,a\,b=M)P(r|a)$.
+Indeed, the distribution $\rho(r\,{\bf s}|a)=P(s_1|r\,a\,b=1)\times \dots\times P(s_M|r\,a\,b=M)P(r|a)$ is an element of ${\cal V}$.
 Note that $\rho(r\,{\bf s}|a)$ can be defined only if the first nonsignaling condition~(\ref{ns-conds}) is satisfied.
 The conditional probability $\rho(r\,{\bf s}|a)$ defines a new box with a single input, $a$.
 We call this box `HV-box', where HV stands for `hidden variable'.
 Indeed, this box gives simultaneously the outcomes for every query $b$ of Bob, whereas this information is partially hidden in a query of the original NS-box.

 There is a trivial protocol that simulates a NS-box through its HV-box.
-Using the same terminology introduced in Ref.~\cite{montina1} in a different context, we introduce the following protocol that simulates a NS-box through one of its HV-boxes. {\bf Master protocol.} Alice generates the outcome $r$ and the array $\bf s$ according to a conditional probability $\rho(r\,{\bf s}|a)\in{\cal V}$.
+Using the same terminology introduced in Ref.~\cite{montina1} in the context of channels, we introduce the following protocol (Fig.~\ref{fig3}a) that simulates a NS-box through one of its HV-boxes. {\bf Master protocol.} Alice generates the outcome $r$ and the array $\bf s$ according to a conditional probability $\rho(r\,{\bf s}|a)\in{\cal V}$.
 Then, she sends $\bf s$ to Bob.
 Finally, Bob chooses the input $b$ and gives the outcome $s=s_b$.

-It is obvious that $r$ and $s$ are generated according to the conditional probability $P(r;s|a;b)$.
+It is obvious that $r$ and $s$ are generated according to the conditional probability $P(r,s|a,b)$.